, ,

 • ‘to represent the subject in greater context’….. to meet the requirements of the audience.

-That makes me feel so much better, now I know why I felt so uncomfortable, I was an artist in a world of scientists.
-Retrospective coherence (making sense of things with the benefit of hindsight) is a great thing!
+That makes me feel much better.
+I now know why I felt so uncomfortable, I was an artist in a world of scientists.
+Retrospective coherence (making sense of things with the benefit of hindsight) is a great thing.

 There is a serious point to all this.
-The conversations I’ve been having 10 years after my experiences in the corporate reporting ‘engine room’, suggested that things hadn’t changed very much.
-As far as I could see there are two big issues, which are to a degree in conflict with each other.
+The conversations I’ve been having years after leaving corporate reporting ‘engine room’, suggested that things might not have changed very much.
+As far as I could see there are two big issues, which conflict with each other.

 • Almost everyone wants to keep adding things into the system – just to provide that bit more assurance.
 This ends up making the picture even more complicated and the jigsaw ever more difficult to complete.

-If you prefer your information on Integrated Reporting via video, here’s link to Professor Mervyn King (the South African one, not the Bank of England) taking about Integrated Reporting.
+If you prefer your information via video, here’s link to Professor Mervyn King from South Africa taking about Integrated Reporting.
 Thanks to Mike Palmer for pointing me in the direction of this.

 So, what’s the PONT?